vishal-vaghasiya/interview-questions-ios/Swift.md

    → App is running in foreground and receiving events.

 4. **Background**
-   → App runs in background executing code.
+   → App runs in the background, executing code.

 5. **Suspended**
    → App is in memory but not executing code.